Illinois COVID Update: Gov. Pritzker announces expansion in Phase 1B vaccine eligibility IL reports 2,825 new coronavirus cases, 53 deaths

 RELATED: Illinois COVID vaccine map shows how many residents vaccinated by county

-Governor Pritzker said his office is working with local health departments on the expansion and areas that have already vaccinated most of their Phase 1B eligible residents can move into the expansion before February 25. .
+The governor said his office is working with local health departments on the expansion and areas that have already vaccinated most of their Phase 1B eligible residents can expand access before February 25.

 The high risk categories covered in the expansion include: